Cleaning solar panels

 Does cleaning solar panels make a difference?

-That being said, how much of a difference solar panel cleaning actually makes is dependent on a number of factors, such as the number of solar panels you have, how dirty they get and the general weather conditions of your area.
+That said, the difference solar panel cleaning makes is dependent on several factors, such as the number of solar panels you have, how dirty they get and the general weather conditions of your area.

 Compare solar energy plans